SoftwareSystemsLaboratory/PTMTorrent/README.md

 operation to run multiple model hub scripts from the same directory sequentially or concurrently.

-Specifics about the types of metadata files and content that is produced by the scripts can be found in each model hub's script folder's `README.md` file.
+Specifics about the types of metadata files and content that are produced by the scripts can be found in each model hub's script folder's `README.md` file.

 ## How to Cite